Bacon Corn Casserole with Cream Cheese

 Instructions

-• In a large bowl, whisk together the melted butter, cream cheese, milk, salt, and pepper until well combined.
+• In a large bowl, whisk together the melted butter, cream cheese, milk and All Purpose Seasoning until well combined.

 • Add the corn, bacon, and one cup of shredded cheese.
 Stir to coat the corn with the cream cheese mixture.